prabhajay/ice_cream_payment/Readme.md

-# Project Steps

-# Project Name: IceCream Payment create, edit, delete and update
+# IceCream Payment

+- Icecream payment made in HTML,CSS,Javascript,NodeJS,ExpressJS and MongoDB framework.It is able to create,edit,delete and update.
+-

 - initialize npm
 - initialize git repo